NEU-DSG/tapas-xq/README.md

 **Note:** Earlier versions of TAPAS-xq were installed by generating an [EXPath application "XAR file"](http://expath.org/spec/pkg#concepts).
 This method is no longer useful for installation, since BaseX doesn't register API endpoints when XQuery modules are installed from XARs.
 We have retained the [EXPath package descriptor](./expath-pkg.xml), which is still helpful for tracking versions and dependencies.

+### Working with BaseX and TAPAS-xq

+While the BaseX HTTP server is running, you can access BaseX's [Database Administration (DBA) page](http://localhost:8080/dba/login).
+You'll be prompted for a BaseX user name and password twice — once to access RESTXQ, and once to enter the DBA application.
+As the name implies, the interface is only accessible by users with "admin" permissions.

+The DBA interface gives you access to the BaseX logs, and information on the databases and users that BaseX knows about.
+You'll see two databases, `tapas-data` and `tapas-view-packages`, which were set up as part of the TAPAS-xq installation script.
+Besides the "admin" user, the installation script has also added a "tapas" user (pw: "tapas"), which can run XSLTs and write to both TAPAS databases.

+The TAPAS-xq API is available at <http://localhost:8080/tapas-xq>.
+It's a good idea to start by accessing the [API documentation](http://localhost:8080/tapas-xq/api) before preparing to test any requests with `curl` or some other tool.
+While it's possible to make requests with either the BaseX "admin" or "tapas" user credentials, I recommend using the "admin" account to monitor the database in the browser, and using the "tapas" account to simulate requests from the [TAPAS Rails](https://github.com/NEU-DSG/tapas_rails) service.